[NOTE: This post has been updated and completely rewritten from an original publication.]

 If your client is an established brand that has advertised on Facebook before, they likely have the Facebook pixel on their website.
 They also may have audiences that they have used before that proved to be successful.

 As a new advertiser working with this client, you can start from scratch with a new audience or leverage what was created before.
-Starting from scratch with a new pixel for How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. and tracking or a new custom audience for targeting is messy and will likely negatively impact results.
+Starting from scratch with a new pixel for The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More and tracking or a new custom audience for targeting is messy and will likely negatively impact results.

 You’re going to want access to that pixel and those audiences.
 It’s time to talk about how.